nicholasodonnell/repl/README.md

 yarn build
 ```

-To start the development server with hot reloading:
+To start the development server located on http://localhost:3000:

 ```
 yarn dev